guzmanwolfrank/QuantTrading/Tools/NQ100PivotCalculator/readme.md

-Pivot Point Calculater
+# Pivot Point Calculator
+by Wolfrank Guzman

+ #

+ Github: @guzmanwolfrank

-# Project Overview
+## Project Overview

+The prime objective of this project is to make a tool useful to NQ 100 Emini Futures traders.
+This tool helps calculate pivot points for the NQ 100 Emini contract.
+A seaborn output chart containing prices and pivot levels is also produced.